Incontinence in Dogs: Why Is My Dog Urineating at home?

 If you’ve noticed wet patches in your dog’s bedding or other places where they are resting in the house, this might be a sign that your pet is experiencing urinary incontinence.
 The term ‘incontinence in dogs’ refers to a pet that is involuntarily losing control of their bladder and is a medical condition which must be evaluated by a vet.

-This is different from your pet having housetraining issues or marking their territory.
+This is different from your pet having housetraining issues or territory markings.
 Incontinence in dogs means that your dog is leaking urine mostly in their sleep (although they might also do it while awake) because of their age or a health condition.
-Therefore, it’s important not to tell off or punish your dog as oftentimes, they don’t even realise it has happened.
+Therefore, it’s important not to tell off or punish your dog as oftentimes, they don’t even realise it has happened and it can be distressing for them.

 What are the causes of incontinence in dogs?

-Dogs may leak urine due to behavioural issues or stress and fear.
-But in the case of urinary incontinence the underlying factor is a medical condition.
+Dogs may leak urine due to behavioural issues involving stress and fear but when it comes to urinary incontinence, there is a clinical cause.
 Here are some of the possible health problems that may lead to your dog peeing involuntarily:

 Which dogs are more predisposed to developing incontinence?

 Different dog breeds and age groups seem more likely than others to experience incontinence.
-However, this problem can appear in dogs of all ages and of all types.
+However, this problem can appear in dogs of all ages, sexes and of all types.

 Dog breeds that may suffer from urinary incontinence